 While some entry-level kayaks come with some sweeteners for beginners like included paddles, that isn’t the case for most high-end sea kayaks.

-If you’re purchasing an inflatable, check to see if the pump is included.
+If you’re purchasing an inflatable kayak, check to see if the pump is included.

-Some sea kayaks come with covers for the cockpits, and if a rudder or skeg is considered optional, I’d recommend spending the extra cash for one.
+Some ocean kayaks come with covers for the cockpits, and if a rudder or skeg is considered optional, I’d recommend spending the extra cash for one.